The Massachusetts Arborists Association (MAA) is proud to sponsor the Massachusetts Certified Arborists (MCA) program.

 MCA Online Study Guide (version 3.0).

-2) are urged to study the supplemental resource materials (Best Management Practice Manuals) from which 50% of the exam is derived.
+Supplemental resource materials (Best Management Practice Manuals) from which 50% of the exam is derived sold by TCIA or ISA.

 The MCA exam consists of multiple choice questions and a section for tree / insect / pest identification.
 For the image identification portion of the exam, candidates are asked to review photographs and provide latin and common names for trees, along with the common names of insects and tree diseases.
 Spelling counts on the image ID section but credit can be granted for nearly correct spelling.
 Examinees will want to spend time studying the tree, insect and disease tutorials contained the Study Guide as Appendix A, B, and C.

 Examinees must pass both sections of the exam (70% or better) to be awarded the MCA Certification.
 If an examinee doesn't pass and chooses to take the exam again, both sections must be administered.

 To maintain the MCA certification status, individuals must submit annual evidence of continuing education or industry activities.
 MCAs must accumulate ten (10) continuing education credits each year.
 Annual MAA dues cover the cost of recertification; non-MAA members pay an annual administration fee.
 There are a variety of opportunities to obtain CEU credit, many of which parallel other industry certification and licensing programs.
 Association involvement, industry seminars and community service are a few of the ways MCAs may obtain their annual CEU credit.
 Complete recertification information will be sent upon successful completion of the MCA examination.

 For other recertification questions, visit the FAQ page.